• Skip to primary navigation

 Can these cookies be frozen?

-Yes, these cookies freeze well and are convenient to have when friends pop over for coffee.
+Yes, these cookies freeze well and are convenient when friends pop over for coffee.
 Please place them in an airtight container for up to 3 months.
 Separate the layers of cookies with either wax or parchment paper to prevent them from sticking together.
 Thaw at room temperature and enjoy.

 Italian cookies